StoqMA meets distribution testing: with easy witnesses

 \begin{theorem}[$\eStoqMA\subseteq\MA$] For any $1/2 \leq b < a \leq 1$ and $a-b\geq 1/\poly(n)$,

 \end{theorem}

 In~\cite{BBT06,BT10}, Bravyi, Bessen, and Terhal proved $\StoqMA_1 \subseteq \MA$, utilizing a relatively complicated random walk based argument.
-By taking advantage of $\eStoqMA$, we here provide a simpler proof by plugging \Cref{prop:StoqMA1-in-eStoqMA1} into \Cref{thm:eStoqMA-in-MA}: \begin{proposition} $\StoqMA_1 \subseteq \eStoqMA$. \end{proposition} The proof of \Cref{prop:StoqMA1-in-eStoqMA1} straightforwardly follows from the definition of $\SetCSP$ (see \Cref{def:SetCSP}), namely any $\SetCSP_{0,1/\poly}$ instance obviously has an easy witness, and it is indeed optimal.
-We leave the technical details regarding $\SetCSP$ in \Cref{sec:SetCSP}.
+By taking advantage of $\eStoqMA$, we here provide an arguably simplified proof by plugging \Cref{prop:StoqMA1-in-eStoqMA1} into \Cref{thm:eStoqMA-in-MA}: \begin{proposition} $\StoqMA_1 \subseteq \eStoqMA$. \end{proposition} The proof of \Cref{prop:StoqMA1-in-eStoqMA1} straightforwardly follows from the definition of $\SetCSP$ (see \Cref{def:SetCSP}), namely any $\SetCSP_{0,1/\poly}$ instance certainly has easy witness, and it is indeed optimal.
+We further leave the technical details regarding $\SetCSP$ in \Cref{sec:SetCSP}.

-How strong is the $\eStoqMA$? \Cref{remark:eStoqMA-vs-cStoqMA} suggests $\eStoqMA$ seems more powerful than $\cStoqMA$: \begin{remark}[$\eStoqMA$ is not trivially contained in $\cStoqMA$] A classical witness is clearly also an easy witness, but the opposite is not necessarily true.
-Even though Merlin could send the algorithm $\Query{D_w}$ as a classical witness to Arthur, Arthur merely can prepare $\ket{w}$ by a post-selection, which means $\cStoqMA$ does not trivially contain $\eStoqMA$. \end{remark}
+How strong is the $\eStoqMA$? \Cref{remark:eStoqMA-vs-cStoqMA} suggests $\eStoqMA$ seems more powerful than classical-witness $\StoqMA$ (i.e., $\cStoqMA$): \begin{remark}[$\eStoqMA$ is not trivially contained in $\cStoqMA$] Classical witness is clearly also easy witness, but the opposite is unnecessarily true.
+Even though Merlin could send the algorithm $\Query{D_w}$ as classical witness to Arthur, Arthur only can prepare $\ket{w}$ by a post-selection, which means $\cStoqMA$ does not trivially contain $\eStoqMA$. \end{remark}

 Furthermore, the proof of $\StoqMA(a,b)$ with classical witnesses is in $\MA$~\cite{Grilo20} could preserve completeness and soundness parameters.
 By inspection, it is clear-cut that this proof even holds when the gap $a-b$ is \textit{arbitrarily small}, whereas the proof of \Cref{thm:eStoqMA-in-MA} works only for inverse-polynomial accuracy.
 Further remarks of classical witness' limitations can be found in \Cref{subsec:limitations-cStoqMA}.